By Leah Geller

 “For the past two years, I’ve been working with the engineering faculty to integrate art into their curriculum,” she said.
 “Last year, we had summer internships, where engineering students were joined by art students to create two full-scale installations, now housed in the STEM building.

 “That internship was so successful, we decided to create this winter course.
-We wanted a social innovation angle, so we brought in Recycl’art Gatineau, an organization that encourages artists to work with recycled materials.
-Recycl’art will include the students’ work in their touring exhibit this summer."
+With the collaboration of professors Jennifer Macklem (visual arts) and Karen Taylor (engineering) , we designed and delivered an art/engineering course.
+We also integrated a social innovation component by bringing in Recycl’art Gatineau, an organization that encourages artists to work with recycled materials.
+Recycl’art will include the students’ work in their touring exhibit this summer.”

 Using recycled water bottles and chicken wire, Salameh worked with fellow engineering student Abidemi Salami and visual arts students Victoria Rodgers and Emily Janek to create a sculpture focused on the state of the oceans.
 They called it Wave of Consciousness and integrated LED strips and Arduino software to make it kinetic and interactive.